gnoliyil/fuchsia/docs/reference/fidl/bindings/rust-bindings.md

 With the following methods:

+* `ordinal(&self) -> u64`: Returns the ordinal of the active variant, as
+  specified in the FIDL type.
 * `is_unknown(&self) -> bool`: Returns whether this union is unknown.
 Always returns `false` for non-flexible union types.
 For [strict][lang-flexible] types, it is marked `#[deprecated]` and always returns `false`.